-Building on the bi-modal exhaust system offered on other Corvette models, it features four distinct modes and sound levels: Stealth, Tour, Sport and Track.
+Building on the bi-modal exhaust system offered on other Corvette models, it features four distinct modes and sound levels: Stealth, Tour, Sport, and Track.
 In Stealth mode, the ZR1 is quieter than the Corvette Z06, while in Track mode it is significantly louder.

 In Track mode, a spring-loaded passive valve closes to allow virtually unrestricted exhaust flow for maximum performance.
 The exhaust note for all modes was carefully tuned to deliver a distinctive sound.

-The 2019 Chevrolet Corvette ZR1 coupe and convertible will be on display to the public Dec.
+The 2019 Chevrolet Corvette ZR1 coupe and convertible will be on display to the public from Dec.
 1-10 at the Los Angeles Auto Show.

 2019 Corvette ZR1 Convertible Debut Photos